Maximum transmission unit: Ethernet maximum frame size

 The IP MTU and Ethernet maximum frame size are configured separately.
-In Ethernet switch configuration, MTU may refer to Ethernet maximum frame size.
+In Ethernet switch configuration, MTU may refer to the Ethernet maximum frame size.
 In Ethernet-based routers, MTU normally refers to the IP MTU.
 If jumbo frames are allowed in a network, the IP MTU should also be adjusted upwards to take advantage of this.

 Since the IP packet is carried by an Ethernet frame, the Ethernet frame has to be larger than the IP packet.
 With the normal untagged Ethernet frame overhead of 18 bytes and the 1500-byte payload, the Ethernet maximum frame size is 1518 bytes.
 If a 1500-byte IP packet is to be carried over a tagged Ethernet connection, the Ethernet frame maximum size needs to be 1522 bytes due to the larger size of an 802.1Q tagged frame.
 802.3ac increases the standard Ethernet maximum frame size to accommodate this.